Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: The proof of SE-theorem and SE-lemma

 where

-is a "kernel" function being responsible for the four different layouts of two time arguments $ \tau_{1}$ and $ \tau_{2}$ on the complex Keldysh contour: $ \mathcal{C}_K \in (0 \pm i0;t) $.
-Obviously, infinite series (B33,B34) re-exponentiates exactly into the compact form
+is the "kernel" function being responsible for the four different layouts of two time arguments $ \tau_{1}$ and $ \tau_{2}$ on the complex Keldysh contour: $ \mathcal{C}_K \in (0 \pm i0;t) $.
+Obviously, infinite series (B64,B65) re-exponentiates exactly into the following compact form

 where for the generating functional $\mathcal{F}(\xi,t)$ one has following \textit{exact} formula